Keewaydinoquay Peschel

 Keewaydinoquay Pakawakuk Peschel (1918–July 21, 1999) was a scholar, ethnobotanist, herbalist, teacher, and author from Michigan.

 Early life

 Margaret Moorhouse Cook was born in 1918 in Ludington, Michigan.
 She identified as being Ojibwe.

-Keewaydinoquay wrote in her biography was born in a fishing boat en route to the hospital from the Manitou Islands, which capsized shortly thereafter, and her survival was interpreted as miraculous.
+Keewaydinoquay wrote in her biography that she was born in a fishing boat en route to the hospital from the Manitou Islands, which capsized shortly thereafter, and her survival was interpreted as miraculous.
 Her childhood name, meaning "Walks with Bears", derived from an incident where as a toddler she was left on a blanket as her parents gathered blueberries, returning to see her standing by bears, eating blueberries off the bushes.

 Her adult name Giiwedinokwe, recorded as "Keewaydinoquay", means "Woman of the North[west Wind]" and came from her vision quest.

 Cook said that in school she "called herself Zhatay and the next day, Keewaydinoquay."
 She said her family surname was Pakawakuk.
 She took the surname Peschel when she married Gerhard Peschel.
 Her three children were named Wah-ee-ayakah, Olyndahnan, and Wasahmapohl.